aik/microwatt/README.md

 ## Synthesis on Xilinx FPGAs using Vivado

-- Install Vivado (I'm using the free 2019.1 webpack edition).
+- Install Vivado (I'm using the free webpack edition from Xilinx_Unified_2022.1_0420_0327_Lin64.bin).

+- Install the Hardware Server

 - Setup Vivado paths: